schlegde/schlegel.github.io/_posts/2017-03-31-ethereum_and_java.md

 We create a hash of something unique, in our example it could be the shipping receipt, using [SHA-3](https://en.wikipedia.org/wiki/SHA-3).

-Keep in mind we probably do not want to store full documents on the blockchain because we would need pay for every byte in a transaction.
+Keep in mind we probably do not want to store full documents on the blockchain, because we would need pay for every byte in a transaction.
 Using hashes is a way to keep the transactions small and cheap.

 {% highlight java %}
 deliverables.store(deliverable).get();